 Email: nibe at princeton dot edu

 Alexis graduated from Mount Holyoke College in 2014 with a Bachelor of Arts in Biology.
 As an undergraduate, she worked with a diverse group of insects, including ants, crickets, and ladybugs, and she is excited to study mosquitoes in the McBride Lab.
 Her research interests include behavioral evolution, evolutionary theory, and ecological modeling.
 In her free time, she enjoys cooking, hiking, and blogging.

 Hillery recently completed her PhD in Organismic and Evolutionary Biology, where she worked in Hopi Hoesktra’s lab at Harvard and studied the genetics and evolution of burrowing behavior in Peromyscus rodents.
 Before graduate school, she earned a BS from the University of Idaho, where she studied working memory in lab mice, and also investigated the developmental genetics of neurons under Dr. Susan Wray as a post-bac at the NIH.
 Hillery is broadly interested in animal diversity and evolution, especially with regard to mechanisms of behavior.
 Outside of the lab, she is often meeting mosquitoes while camping, hiking, and riding bikes.

-Meredith is an undergraduate student in the Department of Ecology and Evolutionary Biology and also pursuing a certificate in the Global Health Program.
-In the lab, she is investigating the preferences of two strains of Aedes aegypti mosquitoes for the odor of individual humans.
+Alex is an undergraduate student in the department of Ecology and Evolutionary Biology and is also pursuing a certificate in Global Health and Health Policy.
+She is interested in the intersection of infectious disease ecology, public health, and health policy.
+In the lab, she is studying egg-hatching cues in generalist and anthropophilic subspecies of Aedes aegypti mosquitoes.

 Noah Rose Ph.D.